GulcanC/zdriver_car_select_2/README.md

 🦋 If you use structure, you have to use TABLE and ENDSELECT, you can use WRITE keyword

-🦋 Call display method to show the table
+🦋 If you use table, you can use Call display method to show the table, you do not have to use ENDSELECT